 Men’s College NSCRO Challenge Cup;

-Men’s College Developmental Division;
+Men’s College Developmental Division

-“Women’s College Rugby” consists of all member clubs that play:
+“Sevens Rugby” consists of all member clubs that are eligible to play:

-Women’s College Division 1 College rugby;

-Women’s College Division 2 College Club;

-Women’s College Division 3 College Clubs;

-Women’s College Division 4 College rugby
+Senior Club Sevens;

+College Sevens

 Section 5.02 DIVISIONS.
 Each such Division within a Group shall elect a “Division Director,”; who shall chair any meetings of the Division and vote for the Group’s Executive Director.
 Each Division Director shall be elected if a simple majority of the clubs of that Division in attendance vote for her at the Annual General Meeting.
 Each Division Director is subject to removal from office in the same manner as an Officer.
 Division Directors who resign, die, or are otherwise removed shall be replaced by a majority vote of the Division’s members.

 Section 5.03 UNION OFFICIALS.
 For the purpose of these By-Laws, the “Union Officials“ are the members of the Executive Committee and the Division Directors.
-All candidates for Union Official positions must be CIPP registered with a club that is a Full Member in good standing with NERFU.
+All candidates for Union Official positions must be CIPP registered with USA Rugby within 30 days of being elected, either with a club that is a Full Member in good standing with NERFU, or independently with NERFU directly.
+Any member who is not CIPP registered within the 30 day period will vacate their position automatically, and no elected official will seat their position until they become registered.

 ARTICLE VI COMMITTEES